 After blockchain took the world of cryptocurrencies by storm, it seems that the new goal is to conquer the “Internet of Things” world.
 However, it faces challenges whereby its potential may become its own enemy.

 Targeting the IoT world comes with no surprise due to its common features with the cryptocurrencies case: IoT devices play the role of users, whereas, data exchanges are equivalent to money transactions.
 Besides, it is important to keep in mind that security has always been a great weakness in the IoT environment and that is why it is such a good field for the almighty (and very secure) blockchain to make its appearance.

-The foundations of blockchain are very well known and provide indeed good reasons to use them in IoT deployments :
+The foundations of blockchain are very well known and indeed provide good reasons to use them in IoT deployments :

-Security: everything in blockchain is certified, so it’s possible to determine its origin and therefore its legitimacy.
+Security: everything in blockchain is certified, so it is possible to determine its origin and therefore its legitimacy.
 Moreover, it provides integrity through the use of methods that generate hashes.
 This is done with highly complex computing algorithms that current PCs can afford, but it poses a problem for a less powerful device.

 Distributed: The ledger (the “accounting book” that registers every exchange) is shared among all devices so that there is a copy in each of them.
-The number of copies provides strength to the system and in consequence, a system with a small number of nodes may be vulnerable to signal disruptions in transactions.
+The number of copies provides strength to the system and in consequence, a system with a small number of nodes may be vulnerable to signal disruptions during transactions.

-These 3 principles bring complexity to the design, but apart from them there are 2 more issues, inherent to IoT, that you must take that into account while designing your blockchain solution, due the huge impact they may have in the battery life of unplugged devices:
+These 3 principles bring complexity to the design, but apart from them there are 2 more issues, inherent to IoT, that you must take that into account while designing your blockchain solution, due the huge impact they may have on the battery life of unplugged devices:

-- There could be an intensive use of the network when there are many devices or several transactions are taking place
+- There could be an intensive use of the network when there are many devices or several transactions taking place

 - There could be a heavy use of the CPU to make all the processing that blockchain requires.